 DataNucleus can be configured to log significant amounts of information regarding its process.
 This information can be very useful in tracking the persistence process, and particularly if you have problems.
-DataNucleus will log as follows:-
+DataNucleus will log as follows :-

-- Log4J if you have Log4J in the CLASSPATH, Apache Log4J will be used - java.util.logging if you don't have Log4J in the CLASSPATH, then java.util.logging will be used
+- Log4J v1 if you have Log4J v1 in the CLASSPATH, Apache Log4J v1 will be used - Log4J v2 if you have Log4J v2 in the CLASSPATH, Apache Log4J v2 will be used - java.util.logging if you don't have Log4J in the CLASSPATH, then java.util.logging will be used